OS

 I have been using it since the previous model MX ERGO MXTB1s, so it has been 6~7 years.

-However, I would like to downsize it to make it easier to carry around, since I will be basically going to work at my new office.
+However, I would like to downsize it to make it easier to carry around, since I basically go to my current office.

 I will be receiving Cornix LP and Nape Pro soon, so I may switch if I like the way they feel.